-For each week, sessions begin Sunday afternoon and conclude after lunch on Friday.
-We take a maximum of 120 students per session.
+For each week, sessions begin Sunday afternoon and conclude after lunch on Saturday.

-Your registration fee will cover all cost of activities, room, board and transportation while at camp for the one-week program.
+Your registration fee will cover all cost of activities, room and board along with transportation while at camp for the one-week program.
 Full payment is due two weeks after notice of acceptance and is NON-REFUNDABLE.

 *Need based scholarships for STEP are available.
 Contact us for details once you have submitted your completed STEP application including all standardized test scores.

-Participants will also tour a number of departments within the College of Engineering (Aeronautics and Astronautics, Agricultural, Biological, Biomedical, Chemical, Civil, Electrical, Computer, Industrial, Materials, Mechanical and Nuclear) to help you learn how as a future engineer, you can be involved with solving the complex grand challenges facing our global society.
-In addition, you will visit companies within the local area, so you can see first-hand engineering in action.
+Participants will select two discipline tours within the College of Engineering (Aeronautics and Astronautics, Agricultural, Biological, Biomedical, Chemical, Civil, Electrical, Computer, Industrial, Materials, Mechanical and Nuclear) to help you learn how as a future engineer, you can be involved with solving the complex grand challenges facing our global society.
+In addition, you will select a local company to visit so you can see first-hand engineering in action.

 Only you can decide if it’s time to STEP up and become an engineer!

 We will continue accepting applications until all of the participant slots have been filled.
-Since qualified participants are selected on a competitive basis, all portions of the application must be complete, including the Standardized Test Score (i.e., PSAT, SAT or ACT tests) section, before we will consider you for admittance.
+Once all spots have been filled qualified applicants will be placed on our waitlist.
+Since qualified participants are selected on a competitive basis, all portions of the application must be complete, including the Standardized Test Score (i.e.., PSAT, SAT or ACT tests) section, before we will consider you for admittance.
 If you have not taken the PSAT, SAT or ACT, but plan to do so in the near future, please indicate the date you expect to receive your scores in the space provided.
 Please note that your application will not be considered complete until all components of your application are received by the STEP program.